PRANIT0605/Seema-Scientific-Insights/README.md

 About Me-
 ### **My name is Pranit Gore, Computer Engineer and UK Patent Holder on neurological device integrating seizure prediction.
 I am a researcher with a strong interest in Biomedical AI.
-Being a freelancer by heart, I consider this project as a part of my personal portfolio website for demonstrating my capability of dealing with company's sensitive data and derive insights accordingly.**
+Being a freelancer by heart, I consider this project as a part of my personal portfolio website for demonstrating my capability of dealing with company's sensitive data and deriving insights accordingly.**